-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS to promote vertical diversity.
-5.1h-Emphasize diversity of industry toward those sectors that demonstrate a steady employment pattern, avoid seasonal layoffs, and withstand cyclical downturns of the economy. ○ Business Development 5.1i-Plan for a diversity of ready-to-build sites with sufficient support infrastructure and services needed to meet demand of growing and targeted industries. ○ Public Works 2015: NNDA identified its first "Certified Site" for industrial use in Carson City in coordination with Public Works and Planning.
-2016: Carson City applying for joint EPA grant with NNDA to complete environmental assessments for Certified Sites program.
-5.1i-Explore opportunities to pre-designate tourism improvement districts (i.e., STAR bond districts), enhance redevelopment areas and maximize the potential of all available economic development tools. ○ Business Development 5.1j-Encourage a citywide housing mix consistent with the labor force and non-labor force populations of the City. ○ Planning The City continues to receive and review housing projects that include a mix of housing types, including single family detached, single-family attached, and multi-family dwelling units.
-5.1k-Encourage and expand those social services, both in the public and private sector, that are necessary to facilitate the broadest labor force participation. ○ Business Development 5.2a-Work with local and regional economic development organizations on the development of a marketing strategy designed to attract national retailers to the community.
-2 Business Development 5.2b-Use available tools to attract retail tenants to underutilized spaces, and continue to explore the use of incentive programs to mitigate rising and prohibitive land costs.
-2 Business Development
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.1h-Emphasize diversity of industry toward those sectors that demonstrate a steady employment pattern, avoid seasonal layoffs, and withstand cyclical downturns of the economy. <input type="radio"/> Business Development 5.1i-Plan for a diversity of ready-to-build sites with sufficient support infrastructure and services needed to meet demand of growing and targeted industries. <input type="radio"/> Public Works 2015: NNDA identified its first "Certified Site" for industrial use in Carson City in coordination with Public Works and Planning.
+2018: Carson City awarded joint EPA grant with NNDA and Douglas County to complete environmental assessments for Certified Sites program and other properties.
+5.1j-Explore opportunities to pre-designate tourism improvement districts (i.e., STAR bond districts), enhance redevelopment areas and maximize the potential of all available economic development tools. <input type="radio"/> Business Development 5.1k-Encourage and expand those social services, both in the public and private sector, that are necessary to facilitate the broadest labor force participation. <input type="radio"/> Planning The City continues to receive and review housing projects that include a mix of housing types, including single family detached, single-family attached, and multi-family dwelling units.
+5.2a-Work with local and regional economic development organizations on the development of a marketing strategy designed to attract national retailers to the community. <input type="radio"/> 2 Business Development 5.2b-Use available tools to attract retail tenants to underutilized spaces, and continue to explore the use of incentive programs to mitigate rising and prohibitive land costs. <input type="radio"/> 2 Business Development 5.2c-Closely monitor the diversity of retail sales activity in <input type="radio"/> Business Ongoing: Beginning in 2016, an analysis by UNR has